My Shortlist

 ACADéMIE DE LA CAPITALE

-"AcadeCap’s learning-to-learn approach translates into academic achievement, resilience, and an arsenal of problem-solving strategies when presented with challenges in learning, at work and in life.
+"AcadeCap’s learning-to-learn approach translates into academic achievement, resilience, agency, and an arsenal of problem-solving strategies when presented with challenges in learning, at work and in life.
 Contrary to popular belief, large social environments such as large schools do not develop social skills.
-We capitalize on small groups and across-the-ages interactions to actively teach social skills.
+We capitalize on small groups and across-the-ages interactions to actively engage social and collaborative skills.

-AcadeCap students are confident in communicating with people of all ages, not only their peers."
+AcadeCap students are confident in interacting, communicating, and collaborating with people of all ages, not only their peers."

 FORT ERIE INTERNATIONAL ACADEMY